Rates summary - Budget 2017-18

 Separate rates and utility charges

-- Environmental Management and Compliance Levy (EMCL) has not increased.
-It remains at 5% of general rates which is a level that has not changed since 1997-98.
+- Environmental Management and Compliance Levy (EMCL) remains at 5% of general rates.
+This is a level that has not changed since 1997-98.

-- Bushland Preservation Levy has changed from being a flat fee of $58.52 to 3.5% of general rates.
-This means on average, residential owner-occupier properties will receive a reduction in their rates.
-Non-residential properties with a larger rates bill will see an increase.
+- Bushland Preservation Levy remains at 3.5% of general rates.
 Find out more about how the Bushland Preservation Levy is used to protect and enhance Brisbane's natural environment.

 Rate capping, discounts and remissions

 - Pensioner rates remissions will increase by 2.4%.